Punk Icon Mclaren Dead At 64

 Former SEX PISTOLS manager MALCOLM MCLAREN has lost his battle with cancer at the age of 64.

 The punk icon died in New York on Thursday morning (08Apr10), his agent has confirmed.

 MCLaren began his career in the London fashion scene in 1971 when he opened a clothing store called Let It Rock with his then-partner, designer Vivienne Westwood.

-He became involved in the British music scene in the 1970s after setting up his own record label and he went on to manage glam rock legends the New York Dolls following a trip to New York to negotiate a deal to supply the band with stage outfits.
+He became involved in the British music scene in the 1970s after setting up his own record label.
+He met the New York Dolls and negotiated a deal to supply the glam rock group with stage outfits.

 MCLaren is survived by his son with Westwood, Joseph Cure, who co-founded lingerie shop Agent Provocateur.

-Ironically, his death comes the morning after Lydon launched his U.S. comeback with Public Image Limited on late-night TV show Jimmy Kimmel Live!
+Ironically, his death comes the morning after Lydon, who became MCLaren's arch-foe after the break-up of the Pistols, launched his U.S. comeback with Public Image Limited on late-night TV show Jimmy Kimmel Live!